You are using an outdated browser. Please upgrade your browser to improve your experience.

 8 min read

 This guide has been written using information from Gov.uk.
-It does not take account of individual circumstances and is for general guidance only.
-The information provided refers only to the law in England and Wales and is intended only for residents of England and Wales.
-If you need to obtain advice you should contact a specialist advisor.
+It does not account for individual circumstances and is for general guidance only.
+The information refers to the law in England and Wales and only applies to residents of England and Wales.
+If you need advice you should contact a specialist advisor.

 What is probate?

-In order to administer the will of the person who died, the next of kin or executor of the will may have to apply for probate.
-After you apply for probate, it will normally be granted through a grant of probate or letters of administration, depending on whether or not the deceased left a will.
+The next of kin or executor of a will may have to apply for probate to administer the will.
+After you apply for probate, it will normally be given through a grant of probate or letters of administration, depending on whether the deceased left a will.

 What is a grant of probate?